yegor256/blog/_drafts/exceptions.md

 This is called _exception chaining_ and is a perfectly valid construct.

-So, what is wrong about catching an exception and logging it?
-Let's try to look at a bigger picture first.
-We're talking about object-oriented programming &mdash; this means that we're dealing with objects.
-Here is how an object (its class, to be exact) would look like:
+So what is wrong with catching an exception and logging it?
+Let's try to look at the bigger picture first.
+We're talking about object-oriented programming &mdash; this means we're dealing with objects.
+Here is how an object (its class, to be exact) would look:

 {% highlight java %}
 final class Wire {